JeremyMedders/LogixLibraries/README.md

 To-Do
 ------------
+- performance profiling database
-- documentation about known working .L5X attribute values.
+- documentation about known working .L5X attribute values
-- how to for put the CanBeNull parameter attribute in AOIs to use.
+- how to for put the CanBeNull parameter attribute in AOIs to use
 - documentation for the Alarm family
 - design pattern guides
 - overall repository structure improvements